-Also known as Peru’s White City; Arequipa is filled with beautiful architecture & surrounded by spectacular scenery.
-White volcanic rock called sillar was used to construct most of the buildings here, and so earned Arequipa its nickname.
-Peru’s second largest city is also the base for treks to Colca Canyon & surrounding volcanoes including El Misti and Chachani, and is a great stop off between Cusco and Lima.
+Arequipa is filled with beautiful architecture & surrounded by spectacular scenery.
+White volcanic rock called sillar was used to construct most of the buildings here, and so earned Arequipa its nickname of the White City.
+It is Peru’s second largest city and is also the base for treks to Colca Canyon & surrounding volcanoes including El Misti and Chachani.
+Arequipa’s location makes it a great stop off between Cusco and Lima and perfect for backpackers.
 I spent a couple of days here either side of my Colca trek, and felt quite at home in the city.
+Read on for more tips for backpacking Arequipa Peru!

 Trying Guinea Pig in Arequipa

 When my room was ready I got set up & went to investigate lunch options with my new room-mate.
+That’s the great thing about backpacking & staying in hostels, you get to meet so many new people!
 We wandered down to the main square – la Plaza de Armas (apparently the name of every main square in Peru).
 Every restaurant around the square has terraces overlooking the plaza, and touts outside trying to lure you inside for guinea pig and pisco sours.
 For lack of imagination & growling stomachs we picked one & had suitably average food.
-We decided to try guinea pig, or cuy as it is called here as it is one of the most famous dishes in Peru, but I couldn’t bear the thought of eating an old pet – so ordered it without the head.
+We decided to try guinea pig, or cuy as it is called here as it is one of the most famous dishes in Peru, but I couldn’t bear the thought of eating an old pet, so ordered it without the head.
 It still came out guinea pig-shaped and made me feel queasy.
 It tasted like bad fried chicken, so I definitely won’t be trying it again!
 After lunch we found an awesome dessert place and ordered some chocolate cake to go, so we could sit in the plaza & enjoy the people watching – that was much better than the main course!
 After eating we went our separate ways & set of to explore the city.

 I decided on the museum first, as I’d heard the monastery was interesting to visit in the evenings.
 The museum visit begins with a 20 minute video about the discovery of Dr Johan Reinhard and his expeditions to the peak of Ampato volcano where he discovered, by accident, the frozen remains of a young girl, sacrificed by the Incas centuries before.